M3a L3echrane

-"M3a L3echrane" (مع العشران) is a song by the Moroccan rapper Dizzy DROS released February 14, 2023.
-The song is in the invective tradition of a dis track, making a variety of social and political critiques.
-The music video was viewed over 10 million times on YouTube in the first five days of its release, with 3 million views in the first 24 hours alone.
+"M3a L3echrane" (مع العشران) is a song by the Moroccan rapper Dizzy DROS released on February 14, 2023.
+The song is in the invective tradition of a diss track, making a variety of social and political critiques.
+The music video was viewed over 10 million times on YouTube in the first five days of its release, with three million views in the first 24 hours alone.
+As of October 2025, the video has over 91 million views.